Security type: Preferred Equity

 And now, here’s my take on the four M’s.

-Research firm Crowd Companies says that more than 280 companies provide on-demand goods and services today, compared with 76 companies just two years ago.
+Research firm Crowd Companies says that more than 280 companies provide on-demand goods and services today, compared to 76 companies just two years ago.

 The on-demand economy is attracting more than 22.4 million consumers annually.
 It’s no longer confined to early adopters, either.
 It’s attracting mainstream consumers who want their platforms to be user-friendly, safe and fast.